reiserFSs/hyperevmlpmonitor/README.md

 # About
 A concentraded liquidity pool monitor that tracks positions across multiple DEXes on HyperEVM.
-Completely vibe coded with Claude Sonnet 4, so expect bugs and report them on Discord / open issues on Git.
+Completely vibe coded with Claude Sonnet 4, so expect bugs and report them on Discord / open issues on Git.##

+The main features of this monitor is essentially the notification feature.
+Let the script run on your VPS / Raspberry Pi and get notifications on the go or when you're not at your desk when positions go out of range etc.

 # Features
 - Dynamic position tracking (auto-detects new/removed positions)